jiberwabish/Terminal-Assistant/README.md

 To keep costs down, restart conversations when topics change with the !thanks command.

 ## Requirements
-1 install python3.10 at least\n
+1. install python3.10 at least
-2 run the following: pip install openai tiktoken\n
+2. run the following: pip install openai tiktoken
-3 fill in your own API key within the code\n
+3. fill in your own API key within the code
-4 modify the OpenAI variable within the code to change identity if you wish\n 5 run python OpenAI-API-Terminal.py\n
+4. modify the OpenAI variable within the code to change identity if you wish
+5. run python OpenAI-API-Terminal.py

 ## Features
 💬 Ask something and press enter to chat.